evmcnb/quartz/content/Full/Dementias.md

 ##### BPSD
 Behavioural and psychological symptoms of dementia - can be detained under the MHA

-Looks normal - physical function retained but personality changes
+Looks normal - physical function retained but personality changes.
+Basically the same disease process as [[Full/Delirium|Delirium]].
+Same reversible causes.

 **Behavioural**
 - Agitation